Seymour in New Haven County, Connecticut — The American Northeast (New England)

 In 1806, one of the first large woolen mills to be successfully operated in the United States was built near the falls by General Humphreys.

 In 1850, Seymour, named after the State Governor, held its first town meeting.

 The mills have long since vanished – the falls remain, a reminder of a proud past.

 Erected 1978 by the Town of Seymour, the Seymour Historical Society, Inc., and the Connecticut Historical Commission.

 Other nearby markers.
+At least 8 other markers are within walking distance of this marker.
 Seymour Veterans Monument (a few steps from this marker); The Falls (about 500 feet away, measured in a direct line); Seymour School Bell (approx. 0.2 miles away); Seymour Soldiers Monument (approx. 0.6 miles away); Seymour World War I – World War II Memorial (approx. 0.6 miles away); Seymour Korean War Memorial (approx. 0.6 miles away); Seymour Vietnam War Memorial (approx. 0.6 miles away); Seymour Revolutionary War Memorial (approx. 0.6 miles away).
 Touch for a list and map of all markers in Seymour.

 Categories. • Colonial Era • Settlements & Settlers •